 - Make sure you've created an Azure Migrate project.

-- If you've already created a project, make sure you've added the Azure Migrate: Server Assessment tool.
+- If you've already created a project, make sure you've added the Azure Migrate: Discovery and assessment tool.

-- To create an assessment, you need to set up an Azure Migrate appliance for VMware or Hyper-V. The appliance discovers on-premises machines, and sends metadata and performance data to Azure Migrate: Server Assessment.
+- To create an assessment, you need to set up an Azure Migrate appliance for VMware or Hyper-V. The appliance discovers on-premises servers, and sends metadata and performance data to Azure Migrate: Discovery and assessment.
 Learn more.

 Azure VM Assessment overview

-There are two types of sizing criteria you can use to create an Azure VM assessment using Azure Migrate: Server Assessment.
+There are two types of sizing criteria you can use to create an Azure VM assessment using Azure Migrate: Discovery and assessment.

 |Performance-based||Assessments based on collected performance data||Recommended VM size: Based on CPU and memory utilization data.

 Recommended disk type (standard or premium managed disk): Based on the IOPS and throughput of the on-premises disks.

 |As on-premises||Assessments based on on-premises sizing.||Recommended VM size: Based on the on-premises VM size

 Recommended disk type: Based on the storage type setting you select for the assessment.